BIOSCI 334 : Biology of Marine Organisms

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 30 hours of lectures, 18 hours of laboratories, 62 hours of reading and thinking about the content and 40 hours of work on assignments and/or test preparation.
+For this course, you can expect 3 hours of lectures a week, a 3 hour lab every fortnight, and 4 hours of reading & thinking about the content and 4 hours of work on assignments and/or test preparation per week.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.